-How to improve customer experience on your website
+7 Ways to improve customer experience on your website

 A good search bar will considerably improve your customer experience.
 Indeed, an eConsultancy study found that 30% of visitors use the search bar to find products on eCommerce sites.

 Why?
 Simply because not every visitor starts at the top of the funnel.
 Some may have done some research on social channels, some may have seen you on other media, some may have heard of you through word of mouth.
-The point is, a search bar allows these people to skip past the customer journey to directly arrive to your product page, and eventually, your checkout page.
+The point is, a search bar allows these people to skip past the customer journey to directly arrive on your product page, and eventually, your checkout page.

 When customers are able to find what they need faster, their level of satisfaction tends to increase, automatically boosting your chances of converting that customer.

-2) A live chat is essential
+2) Consider a live chat

 What is more frustrating than not being able to get in touch with a company when you need assistance or have a question?
 We’ve all been there, and I think it’s safe to say live chats have revolutionised customer service, and therefore customer experience.
 According to this infographic from Websitebuilder, live chat grew by about 400% from 2015 to 2018.

 Today, a higher percentage of website visitors simply choose to chat with agents for help rather than email or call.
 Why?
 It’s fast, easy, and doesn’t cost the user anything.
 Most importantly, your website visitor will likely get an answer instantly.

 And did you know live chats have the highest customer satisfaction rate (92%)?
 For this reason, live chats are an effective way to engage with new or existing customers and solve their problem faster, potentially leading to increased or repeat sales.
 Generally speaking, they also tend to decrease the chances of a visitor leaving your site and increase the chances of converting instead.
 In fact, customers who chat before purchasing online have a 40% higher conversion rate.

 Norwegian Airlines offers a live chat option to help their customers out